 See files for Dogs

-While it may be a little unsavory to think about, analyzing the discharge from your dog's nose can help to know how is their overall health.
-This AnimalWised article about dogs who have a runny nose with green mucus will show you the causes, what else might be wrong with your dog can what you can do to prevent it.
+This AnimalWised article about dogs who have a runny nose with green mucus will explain the causes, what else might be wrong with your dog, and what you can do to prevent it.

 One of the most common causes of your dog having green mucus coming from their nose is the presence of an infection.
 These can be bacterial, fungal or viral infections and may have many origins.
 If the dog not only has green snot coming from its nose, but also presents with sneezing, loss of appetite and/or diarrhea, it is likely an infection that will require veterinary attention.